-Since 2007 the Fund Internet Development has conducted researches related to special features of perception and use of ICT by Russian children and teenagers, parents and teachers, it studies processes of socialization in the information society.
+Since 2007 the Foundation for Internet Development has conducted researches related to special features of perception and use of ICT by Russian children and teenagers, parents and teachers, it studies processes of socialization in the information society.

 Year by year we are improving methods, geographical spread of the researches is constantly expanding, and coverage of respondents is being increased.
 Due to these facts, today we have at our disposal the latest data on intensity and nature of Internet activity of children and teenagers, basic risk factors that we have to face within the boundlessness of the Internet, and actual level of their mastering of various digital technologies.